-Since, the productions we do are not huge Hollywood films, we ask our talent to bring their own wardrobe.
-Unless, we are creating a specific character.
-However, even with the amazing Bay Area talent that we work with, actors don’t always bring the right attire.
-Some actors bring tons of stuff and then others bring only what they’re wearing, or the few items they bring don’t fit… The struggle is real.
-So, that’s where Atomic stands out, I always bring supplemental wardrobe.
+Since the productions we do are not huge Hollywood films, we ask our talent to bring their wardrobe unless we are creating a specific character.
+However, even with the amazing Bay Area talent, we work with, actors don’t always bring the right attire.
+Some actors bring tons of stuff, and others only bring what they’re wearing, or the few items they bring don’t fit… The struggle is real.
+So, that’s where Atomic stands out.
+I always bring supplemental wardrobe.

-Even for the most basic shoots I will show up with 2 huge bins of wardrobe.
-We did a shoot in Oklahoma once and one of my checked bags was wardrobe for the shoot.
+Even for the most basic shoots, I will show up with two huge bins of wardrobe.
+We did a shoot in Oklahoma once, and one of my checked bags was all wardrobe for the shoot.
 As it turned out, we used almost every bit of it!

-Fortunately for me, I have the luxury of being able to store props and wardrobe at the office and a small off-site storage.
-I have 2 big closets full of wardrobe; dress shirts, workout clothes, dresses, pants, kids clothing – you name it, I might have it.
-Need clown shoes, I’ve got those!
-Need an official CHP uniform – I’ve got that too.
-Looking for a fake pregnant belly, you guessed it, I’ve got it!
+Fortunately for me, I have the luxury of being able to store props and wardrobe at the office and a small off-site storage unit.
+I have two big closets full of wardrobe; dress shirts, workout clothes, dresses, pants, kids clothing – you name it, I might have it.
+Need clown shoes?
+I’ve got those!
+Need an official CHP uniform?
+I’ve got that too.
+Looking for a fake pregnant belly?
+You guessed it, I’ve got it!
 Sometimes, I think our clients come up with outrageous ideas to see what I have in my arsenal!
-Wacky wavy arm guy – that’s right, I have that!
+Wacky wavy arm guy?
+That’s right; I have that!
 And yes, we used him in a shoot.

-Through the years some of the most challenging thing is putting together a specific look in a short amount of time with a limited budget.
+Through the years, some of the most challenging things is putting together a specific look in a short amount of time with a limited budget.
 Amazon Prime is an absolute must!
-We created a surgery scene and everything we bought came from Amazon except for the scrubs.
+We created a surgery scene, and everything we bought came from Amazon except for the scrubs.
 Those came from a local medical supply store.

 While you can get a lot of things on Amazon, you can’t get everything!
-Example, one of our latest projects was a series of YouTube videos for a client that required a 70’s Game Show Host.
+For example, one of our latest projects was a series of YouTube videos for a client that required a 70’s Game Show Host.
 Think Gene Rayburn from the Match Game.
-I found an awesome place in Berkeley, Mars Mercantile which sells vintage clothing.
-I walked in with pictures of Gene Rayburn and said, “I need to create this look can you help.”
-You get a lot of help at almost any store when you tell them you’re shooting a commercial, movie, video etc. And sometimes they even give you an unexpected discount!
+I found an awesome place in Berkeley, Mars Mercantile, which sells vintage clothing.
+I walked in with pictures of Gene Rayburn and said, “I need to create this look.
+Can you help?”
+You get a lot of help at almost any store when you tell them you’re shooting a commercial, movie, video, etc. And sometimes they even give you an unexpected discount!
 His microphone I created using an antenna from a radio and a windscreen from an actual microphone.
 We spent less than $100 creating his look!
 Wardrobe on a budget.